oroinc/documentation/user/back-office/system/integrations/payment-integration/wirecard/wirecard-prerequisites.rst

 In the test mode, the transaction information is sent to the financial institution, however, it reaches only a test server/area provided by the financial institution and actual money transfer does not take place.

 Set up an integration using the credentials provided by Wirecard for the test mode.
 Enable the **Test mode** option to inform the system that you would like only to test the payment process.

-For testing credentials and more information about the test mode, see |Wirecard Test Mode|.

 .. _doc--payment--prerequisites--wirecard-testing-test-enable: